RobbieXuyr/C-first-year/README.md

 #First-Year
-some easy-to-death C/C++ codes writing in SCU as a fresh man
+some easy-to-death C/C++ codes writing in SCU from 18 to 19